wso2/docs-ob-toolkit-cds/en/docs/try-out/consent-manager.md

-After a certain period, bank customers/PSUs may need to view, update, or revoke consents they have granted to TPP applications to access account data. **Consent Manager** is an application in WSO2 Open Banking that supports all these requirements and manages consents.
+After a certain period, bank customers may need to view, update, or revoke consents they have granted to Accredited Data Recipient applications to access account data. **Consent Manager** is an application in WSO2 Open Banking that supports all these requirements and manages consents.